braeden-kelly/cm25-gomlbkwps/commands.md

 Used to delete file(s) & [stage](./terminology.md#staged) them with a single command.

 > [!NOTE]
-> This is not essential because you are likely to delete files in the tool you use to edit code, then use [git add](#git-add) to stage files afterwards.
+> To see why this command is not essential read the [deleting files solution](./problems-and-solutions.md#deleting-files).

 > [!TIP]
 > For Git commands that accept file(s), you can specify them with spaces between them `file1.txt temp/file2.txt`, with wildcards `**/*.txt`, or add full directories `temp/`.